uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ## Set up

-The template does not know which headset we are using, so we have to tell it.
+The template works with many different brands of headset,so we have to tell it which one we are using.
 A helpful message telling us this should pop up

 - Close the message.